 • This episode is included in Shout!Factory’s “Mystery Science Theater 3000: Vol. XXX.

 • This episode is captioned for the hearing impaired!
 Yay, Shout!
 However, there are a few mistakes in the captioning.

 • Nice spit take from Joel in the opening.

 • Josh’s make up in this show is remarkable!
 Quite a job.
 Faye Burkholder and Clayton James are listed as the makeup people in the credits.
-Kudos to them if they are responsible.
+Kudos to whoever is responsible.

 • They do love that “Fentonville, east of Muncie” joke, don’t they?
 We’ll hear it several times in the episodes ahead.

 • Callback: “This is where they filmed Robot Monster!”
 (Actually, no.) “Scorpions like this always have lots of ice cold beer around.” (“The Crawling Hand.)

 • Joel and the bots produce giant wienies and hold them up to the screen as if they are toasting them on the footage of the volcano.
 At lease I hope that’s what they’re supposed to be.
 I’m not quite sure the effect works